Table of Contents

 There are many websites where one can find used home and durable medical equipment.
 Craigslist, Ebay, UsedHME, Refurbished Equipment Marketplace and Disabled Dealer all have classified ads for used equipment.

-Many Independent Living Centers maintain list of items for sale in their local area as well as on their websites.
+Many Independent Living Centers maintain a list of items for sale in their local area as well as on their websites.
 Find a local Independent Living Center.
-In addition, most State Assistive Technology Projects maintain programs help facilitate the purchase of used equipment.
+In addition, most State Assistive Technology Projects maintain programs to help facilitate the purchase of used equipment.